AssemblyAI/assemblyai-webrtc-wrapper/README.md

 ```
 assemblyai.stopRecording(callback)
 ```
 Stop audio stream being recorded.
-Recorded audio is processed and sent to the AssemblyAI API for transcription.
+Recorded audio is sent to the AssemblyAI API for transcription.

 - **callback**: Function to handle result of transcription operation.
-The AssemblyAI API returns the following response object upon completion.
-Details can be found at [AssemblyAI Documentation](https://docs.assemblyai.com/stream/).
+For example:

     ```
+    assemblyai.stopRecording(function(response){
+        console.log(response.text);
+        console.log(response.confidence);
+        console.log(response.id)
+    });

+The `response` argument passed to your callback function will be the following response object returned from the AssemblyAI API:

+```
-Example response:
+Example response object:
 {
   status: 'completed',
   model_id: 'None',